codercahol/chlamy-ImPi/README.md

 Run

 ```
-python main.py
+python database_creation/main.py
 ```

-in the `database_creation` directory.
-This has a hardcoded input directory where it looks for .npy and corresponding .csv files, which you might need to alter.
 You can also skip this step, and download a pre-created database directly from this folder: https://drive.google.com/drive/folders/1hclnhGfkmy8Rh1l_703z4dsmeCx1DbVz

+Note: see the file `paths.py` for where the code looks to read and write these file caches from.

 ## Data analysis